-i) Other molecules that are in the plasma membrane include lipids and proteins such as ion pumps, protein channels, carbohydrates, cholesterol, glycolipids, peripheral proteins, glycerol, glycoprotein, globular protein, etc.
+i) Other molecules that are in the plasma membrane include lipids and proteins such as ion pumps, gated channels, and aquaporins.

 e) What are cilia and flagella?

 i) Cilia and flagella are small hair-like structures that assist in the movement of molecules or cells. (ie. There are cilia cells in the trachea that move debris out of the respiratory system.